eonil/libgit2-make-ios/README.md

 	sh	make.sh ./../libgit2

 The script will make `build` directory at current directory.
-And you always have to specify ource directory of `libgit2`.
+And you always have to specify source directory of `libgit2`.
+To see syntax, just run it without argument.